chaos-mesh/chaos-mesh/README.md

   name: pod-failure-example
   namespace: chaos-testing
 spec:
-  action: pod-kill # the specific chaos action to inject; supported action: pod-kill/pod-failure
+  action: pod-failure # the specific chaos action to inject; supported actions: pod-kill/pod-failure
   mode: one # the mode to run chaos action; supported mode are one/all/fixed/fixed-percent/random-max-percent
   duration: "60s" # duration for the injected chaos experiment
   selector: # pods where to inject chaos actions